getpelican/pelican-plugins/pelicanext/extract_toc/README.md

 Pelican can generate TOC of reST and Markdown files, using markup's respective directive and extension.
 TOC is generated and placed at the beginning of `article.content`.
-You cannot place the TOC in `<nav>` HTML5 tag, nor can you place the TOC at the end of your article's content.
+You cannot place the TOC in `<nav>` HTML5 tag, nor can you place the TOC at the end of your article's content because TOC is part of `article.content`.

 This plugin extracts TOC from `article.content` and places it in `article.toc`.